thomassuedbroecker/cloud-native-starter/workshop-one-service/3-java.md

 	}
 ```

-### Step 4: In the class [HealthEndpoint.java](../authors-java-jee/src/main/java/com/ibm/authors/HealthEndpoint.java) change the returned information to something else like "ok for the workshop".
+### Step 4: In the class [HealthEndpoint.java](../authors-java-jee/src/main/java/com/ibm/authors/HealthEndpoint.java) change the returned information to something similar like "ok for the workshop".

 ```java
 @Health